Personal Bible Reading for Catholics:

 Many Catholics who have a desire to read the Scriptures are nonetheless at a loss as where to start.
 Some, perhaps as a result of a resolution, New Years or otherwise, try to start at the book of Genesis and determine to plow on through to the book of Revelation.

 Most of these people get bogged down around book of Leviticus or so when they run into the Jewish legal prescriptions, or perhaps in the book of Numbers, where they run into a wall of statistics and census figures.

-Sometimes, they will pick up a translation that may have beautiful but cumbersome language (like the King James Version) or that has a lot of technical or non- (and even anti-) Catholic footnotes and commentary.
+Sometimes, they will pick up a translation that may have beautiful but cumbersome language, or that has a lot of technical or non- (and even anti-) Catholic footnotes and commentary.
 After that the Bible usually ends up gathering dust on their nightstand, a relic of good intentions fallen by the way.

 I’d like to offer some recommendations on getting started with developing a personal Scripture reading habit that will help you grow spiritually with the Church, while daily experiencing “the surpassing worth of knowing Christ Jesus [our] Lord” (Philippians 3:8).